 CCH also provides correctional health services via Cermak Health Services and Juvenile Temporary Detention Center (JTDC) Health.
-Cermak Health Services provides healthcare for detainees at the Cook County Department of Corrections and JTDC Health provides healthcare for juveniles housed within the JTDC.
-The FY2025 proposed budget for Correctional Health totals \$129.2 million, which is a \$12.4 million increase over FY2024.
-This increase is due to IT costs within Cermak operations and maintenance.
+Cermak Health Services offers healthcare for detainees at the Cook County Department of Corrections, and JTDC Health provides healthcare for juveniles housed within the JTDC.
+The FY2025 adopted budget for Correctional Health totals \$126.5 million, which is a \$9.6 million (8.2%) increase over FY2024.
+This increase is due to higher IT costs within Cermak operations and maintenance.